vwillcox/Inky-Impression-Weather-Station/README.md

 The installation is done by executing a bash script, and it takes a while.
 Everything is installed for Python 2 and 3 which isn't necessary from my point of view, so you might consider deselecting version 2 in the script before running it.

-## Additional configuration

-Please rename the file apikey.py.sample to apikey.py and paste in your API key from openWeatherMap.org The Latitude and Longtitude are also now in the apikey file so that you do not accidentally share your location if you commit changes

 # Running the script

 There are two ways to run this code